 Under the guidance of musical director Marvin Perrott, the choir has gone from strength to strength, performing works such as Requiem Masses by Mozart, Durufle and Faure, and more recently Haydn's epic oratorio The Seasons.

 The choir meets at Fortismere School every Saturday in the music block in north wing, from 10.30am to 1.00pm during school terms.
-Access is through either North Wing (Creighton Avenue) or South Wing (Tetherdown).
+Access is currently only through South Wing (Tetherdown).
 There is also a very important coffee and cake break incorporated into the rehearsal time!
 The choir performs at least twice a year (usually in St Andrew’s Church in Alexandra Park Road) with a full orchestra and some wonderful up-and-coming soloists.
 Above all it is a great opportunity to get to know people from the local community who have links either directly with the school or to the locality, and to enjoy singing together with people who share a love of music.

 The choir is incredibly lucky to have access to professional musicians – a great musical director, accompanist, orchestra and soloists all of whom further enhance the experience.